Wílton Figueiredo

-Wílton Aguiar Figueiredo ([ˈwiwtõ fiɡejˈɾedu]; born 17 March 1982 in São Paulo) is a Brazilian former footballer who played as a midfielder and forward.
+Wílton Aguiar Figueiredo ([ˈwiwtõ fiɡejˈɾedu]; born 17 March 1982) is a Brazilian former professional footballer who played as a midfielder or forward.

-Club career
+Career

 Ceará and GAIS

-A native of São Paulo, Brazil, Figueiredo has played with such talents as AC Milan's Kaká and Inter Milan's Adriano at youth level.
+A native of São Paulo, Brazil, Figueiredo played with such talents as AC Milan's Kaká and Inter Milan's Adriano at youth level.
 Figueiredo himself has never played at the top flight in Brazil.
 After a season with second division side Ceará FC he went to Sweden for a try-out session with AIK.
 After 40 days he was rejected and went to try out with GAIS.
 AIK had just been relegated from the top level and were not willing to take any economic risk, and thus did not offer the free agent a contract.
 Instead upon hearing of this news, GAIS acted quickly and signed Figueiredo for three years.

 AIK

 After having scored only two goals during the second half of the Superettan campaign he still garnered the interest of AIK who moved for a swoop during the pre-season of 2006.
 GAIS willingly agreed.
 Figueiredo enjoyed massive success in 2006, starting all but two games and scoring eleven goals for his new club in his debut season.
 The team finished as second in Allsvenskan, missing the title with only one single point.

 On 19 January 2007, Figueiredo signed a new contract with AIK until the end of 2009.